csabakollar/terraform-provider-pshdns/README.md

-# Terraform Windows DNS Provider
+# Terraform PowerSHell DNS Provider

-This is the repository for a Terraform Windows DNS Provider, which you can use to create DNS records in Microsoft Windows DNS.
+This repository was forked from [for a Terraform Windows DNS Provider, which you can use to create DNS records in Microsoft Windows DNS.](https://github.com/PortOfPortland/terraform-provider-windns) and slightly modified.
+We had problems connecting via psh sessions to a windows server from linux, so decided to install OpenSSH Daemon on the windows server.
+The rest of the provider more or less the same as the original.

-The provider uses the [github.com/gorillalabs/go-powershell/backend](github.com/gorillalabs/go-powershell/backend) package to "shell out" to PowerShell, fire up a WinRM session, and perform the actual DNS work.
-I made this decision because the Go WinRM packages I was able to find only supported WinRM in Basic/Unencrypted mode, which is not doable in our environment.
-Shelling out to PowerShell is admittedly ugly, but it allows the use of domain accounts, HTTPS, etc.

 # Using the Provider